-Retain a Criminal Defense Lawyer to Protect Your Freedom
+Retain a Criminal Defense Probation Violation Lawyer to Protect Your Freedom

 Probation involves a contract that allows law enforcement to monitor a person for a particular length of time.
 The Worcester criminal defense attorneys at Murphy & Rudolf, LLP defend clients in cases of probation violations in the state of Massachusetts.

-What You Need to Know About Probation Contracts
+What a Probation Violation Lawyer Will Teach You About Probation Contracts

 Probation can be ordered in conjunction with other penalties or by itself, and it often allows a person to avoid jail time.
 Drug possession convictions, OUIs, assault, or domestic abuse may result in probation sentences, and if the crime included a victim, the person on probation may be ordered to stay away from the other party during the course of the contract.
 Furthermore, a person must comply with all of the terms of the probation or risk a probation violation.

 Some common terms and conditions on probation contracts include:

 - Obey all state and local laws